clementfarabet/ipam-tutorials/py_tutorials/README.md

 conflict](http://genomewiki.ucsc.edu/index.php/Resolving_merge_conflicts_in_Git),
 or (c) forget about merging the file versions from github (for the time being) by typing `git reset --hard`.

-### Windows instructions

-I don't know how to run ssh from windows.
-If you can do it, please let us know now!
-If you also do not know how, ask your neighbour to run the steps above for you.
-Once you have an ipython notebook running, you interact with it directly through your browser anyway.

 ## Installation and Requirements